zwin-project/.github/README.md

-# Default community health files for the ZIGEN organization
+# Default community health files for the Zwin organization

-This repository stores default community health files for the ZIGEN organization.
+This repository stores default community health files for the Zwin organization.

 [more info](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)